kazeevn/llm_osint/README.md

 ### Person Lookup

 The most obvious use for something like this is to have it "google" someone and then perform an action with this information.
-In these examples, I used it to research myself and took the first result. **No other additional information was given to the script beyond the command below**.
+In these examples, the author used it to research himself and took the first result. **No other additional information was given to the script beyond the command below**.
 For common names, disambiguation can be done like `John Smith (the Texas Musician)`.

 `$ python person_lookup.py "Shrivu Shankar" --ask $QUESTION`